Relationships are messy.

 And so, at its core, this company all started with a simple question: "What resources are available to couples who want to build a strong relationship foundation and maintain that foundation for an entire lifetime?"

-Well, we found out, and the answer to that question shocked us.
+Well, we found out, and the answer to that question was deeply dissatisfying.

 After scouring all the available resources, I really only found three categories of resources available: